jonross/kugl/README.md

 ## Installing

-If you don't mind KubeQL cluttering your Python with its [dependencies](./requirements.txt), run
+If you don't mind Kugel cluttering your Python with its [dependencies](./requirements.txt), run

 ```
 pip install ...